-&lt;sup>43 See also EBA AT1 standardised templates, page 16.
+53 See also EBA AT1 standardised templates, page 16.

-- 163. In any case, the maximum floor should be the one required by commercial/civil law (assuming that this would be an insignificant amount). - 164.
-Some provisions specify that there would be a permanent write-down rather than a conversion in the event that an institution was unable to deliver the CET1 instruments into which the instruments would have been converted.
-This provision could be used, if necessary, to address any concerns about the feasibility of conversion in the longer term, which is prudent, as AT1 instruments are perpetual.
-This clause merely states that, in the worst-case scenario, there will still be loss absorption in the form of a permanent write-down on condition that this type of clause does not contradict Article 54(6) of the CRR, which requires authorised capital to be, at all times, sufficient to ensure the conversion.
-In other words, this type of clause is acceptable only if it does not entail relaxing the requirements for the conversion but simply guarantees that loss absorption would happen in different possible situations.
-Another form of that provision, which is deemed to be equivalent, waives the obligations of the issuer before conversion with respect to the repayment of the principal amount of the AT1 instruments and to the payment of interest or any other amount in respect of those instruments. - 165.
-A reference to prior loss-absorbing instruments where the conversion or write-down of the AT1 instrument is linked to the prior activation of a similar mechanism for other instruments, including senior instruments, can be problematic.
+181. A reference to prior loss-absorbing instruments where the conversion or write-down of the AT1 instrument is linked to the prior activation of a similar mechanism for other instruments, including senior instruments, can be problematic.
 The EBA considers that there should be an additional provision in the contract specifying that, if there is any issue with the senior instruments and they are not converted or written down for any reason, this should not prevent the AT1 instrument itself from being converted or written down.
-More generally, a conversion or write-down of the instrument should depend only on a breach of the trigger and should not be prevented by any other event. - 166.
-Provisions should not include curing a trigger event in two stages, where the first stage is the cancellation of coupons.
+More generally, a conversion or write-down of the instrument should depend only on a breach of the trigger and should not be prevented by any other event.

+182. Provisions should not include curing a trigger event in two stages, where the first stage is the cancellation of coupons.
 In this case, the first remedy to the breach is the cancellation of coupons, and the write-down (or conversion) happens only if the cancellation of coupons is not sufficient to cure the trigger event.
 This provision should be avoided, as there should be an automatic write-down (or conversion) as soon as the trigger is breached.
 Nothing should prevent the loss absorption mechanism from taking place and it should not be conditional.
-It should happen even if the cancellation of coupons is enough to cure the trigger event (i.e., the cancellation of coupons should happen in addition to the curing of the trigger event). - 167.
-The terms and conditions of the instrument should use the calculation for the write-up as provided in the RTS and not a different one (i.e., the correct formula and the correct definition of 'profits').
+It should happen even if the cancellation of coupons is enough to cure the trigger event (i.e., the cancellation of coupons should happen in addition to the curing of the trigger event).

+183. The terms and conditions of the instrument should use the calculation for the write-up as provided in the RTS and not a different one (i.e., the correct formula and the correct definition of 'profits').